benjaminpfleghaar/flexikon/README.md

 ## Learnings

--   Use variables in CSS
 -   Apply BEM naming convention
 -   Use `text-overflow: ellipsis` for cutting text
+-   Organize components/styles in different files
+-   Use variables in CSS

 ## Feature ideas